 Teachers will review these with students each trimester.
 All students should be aware of these expectations, as well as the consequences of failing to meet them.
 Teachers will refer incidents of major classroom disruptions and repeated misbehavior to the office for disciplinary action.
 Teachers have the right to discipline students under their supervision.
 Classroom management includes providing consequences for tardiness to class.
 Teachers may not refuse to admit a student who is late to class.
 In general, classroom rules deal with turning in assignments, classroom management, participation, tardiness, and so forth.
 Legal issues, or major infractions such as verbal abuse, or fighting, must be referred to administration.
 Any action requiring police intervention will also be referred to administration.

-Teachers, at their discretion, are able to sign the student's handbook pass section to allow the student to be in the halls.
-Students who have a legitimate need to use the washroom or need to report to the office regarding an illness would be expected to have their handbook pass signed.
-Students are never to be in the hall without their handbook pass section signed, except during passing time.
+Teachers, at their discretion, are able to sign a pass to allow the student to be in the halls.
+Students who have a legitimate need to use the washroom or need to report to the office regarding an illness would be expected to have a pass signed.
+Students are never to be in the hall without a pass, except during passing time.
 Any student sent out of a classroom is to report directly to the office.
 Failure to do so will result in additional consequences, including suspension.